vladk-ml/sdat/memory-bank/activeContext.md

 ## Recent Changes

+- **April 30, 2025: Resolved "fixing garbage" incident** - Successfully recovered and integrated all valuable code from the problematic commit.
+Implemented refined dataset workflow with tab functionality in App.jsx, ingestion button in ImageGrid.jsx, and proper API endpoints in projectApi.js.
+Restored theme handling configuration in webpack.
 - Projects are now fully isolated: each has its own directory, database, and raw/processed datasets.
 - Project management (list, create, delete) is now fully persistent and handled via the Flask backend API; no localStorage/in-memory logic remains.
 - Welcome Page and Project Dashboard are fully integrated with backend persistence and provide a professional, VS Code-inspired experience.